Constrained Quantization for Uniform Distributions with Two Constraint Families: Abstract

 \section{Abstract}

-In this paper, with respect to a family of constraints for a uniform probability distribution we determine the optimal sets of $n$-points and the $n$th constrained quantization errors for all positive integers $n$.
-We also calculate the constrained quantization dimension and the constrained quantization coefficient.
-The work in this paper shows that the constrained quantization dimension of an absolutely continuous probability measure depends on the family of constraints and is not always equal to the Euclidean dimension of the underlying space where the support of the probability measure is defined.
+In this paper, we first consider a family of constraints given by straight lines.
+For a uniform probability distribution, we determine the constrained optimal sets of $n$-points and the corresponding $n$th constrained quantization errors for all positive integers $n$.
+In addition, we calculate the constrained quantization dimension and the constrained quantization coefficient with respect to this family of constraints.
+Next, we turn to another family of constraints, consisting of concentric circles.
+For the same probability distribution, we present a methodology to compute the constrained optimal sets of $n$-points and the corresponding $n$th constrained quantization errors for all positive integers $n$.
+Finally, we conclude the paper with a summary of the results and a discussion of future research directions.